AngeloGaeta1990/AngeloGaeta1990/README.md

 ---
-About Me:
+## About Me

-I am a Bioinformatician and Full Stack developer
+I am a Bioinformatician and Full Stack developer with experience in Next Generation Sequencing(NGS) and Synthetic Biology

 ---
-Portfolio Projects
+## Portfolio Projects
 ---
 The-Gamer-Library
 - [Repo](https://github.com/AngeloGaeta1990/The-Gamer-Library)